franxois/messages-postgraphile/README.md

 - [ ] do the front part
   - [x] use vite, react & antd
   - [x] use graphql-codegen
+  - [ ] use redux to centralize state
+- [ ] replace jwt by server sessions

 ## TO READ